sendgrid/smtpapi-python/README.rst

 How to Contribute
 =================

-We encourage contribution to our projects, please see our `CONTRIBUTING`_ guide for details.
+We encourage contribution to our projects, please see our `CONTRIBUTING`_ guide for more details.

 Quick links: